dawsinb/euphony/README.md

 // put it all together
 const song = new Group({ sources: [melody, percussion] });
 ```
-Options for configuring your Playbacks can be given in the constructor, set afterwards individually, or all at once in a group
+Options for configuring your Playbacks/Groups can be given in the constructor, or set afterwards
 ```js
 // set in constructor
 const melody = new Source({ volume: 0.8, loop: true })